mp49/ADSimPeaks/README.md

 * EPICS base 7.0.6.1
 * Asyn R4-43
 * areaDetector ADCore R3-11

+The bundled example IOC applications require the use of EPICS 7 as they use the QSRV module to export data over PVAccess.
+However, the ADSimPeaks driver itself should work with EPICS 3.14.12.X and 3.15.X as long as a recent version of Asyn and areaDetector are used.

 The project requires a reasonably modern C++ compiler (C++11 or newer).